 In this silvery seaside town, definitely not to be missed is the Fratino and Sea Life Beach, a WWF-recognized protected area dedicated to the protection of the small wading bird and the typical wild flower of the Mediterranean coast, both endangered.
 A visit to the Torrione and Villa Palma is also a must.
 It is a pyramid-shaped watchtower built by the Spaniards in the 16th century, with the upper base girded with Guelph battlements and used as a storehouse for artillery pieces.

-- Villa Palma, known as one of the most beautiful and oldest residences of Alba Adriatica, created on the basis of a project dating back to 1308.
-Cylindrically shaped, it is spread over two staggered elements and it is covered by a terrace surrounded by wrought-iron parapets.
+Restored and redeveloped, it is the only monument from the Middle Ages preserved in good condition that has become, over the years, part of the city's urban planning complex.
+Villa Palma, recognized as one of the most beautiful and oldest residences in Alba Adriatica, is built based on a plan dating back to 1308.
+Cylindrical in shape, it is built on two staggered elements and is covered by a terrace bordered by wrought-iron parapets.

 Surrounded by vineyards, olive groves, various crops and fields devoted to sheep farming, Alba Adriatica will also seduce you with its gastronomic offerings that represent a perfect synthesis of the land and sea flavors of the Abruzzo tradition.
 From fresh fish dishes, such as brodetto or spaghetti with clams, to meat dishes, such as chitarra con le pallottine or timballo di scrippelle.